 • Disproportionate body-to-breast ratio that adversely affects posture

 Breast reduction is a very empowering surgery promising an immediately visible and life-improving change.
 What you’ll gain: freedom from physical pain associated with heavy breasts, a more pleasing appearance and better fitting clothes.

-During the initial consultation, it’s all about creating goals.
+During the initial consultation in our Walnut Creek, CA location, it’s all about creating goals.
 Dr. Kirman will sit down with you and design the surgical technique that will give you the best results.
 You will be advised not eat or drink for six to eight hours prior to surgery and refrain from using lotions, creams or powders.
 You’ll want to arrive at the surgery center in loose, comfortable clothing that buttons down the front for easy on-and-off.

 Although it’s considered an outpatient procedure, you’ll be placed under general anesthesia and be completely asleep during your breast reduction.
 Incisions will be made using the techniques designed for you and the excess breast skin and tissue will be removed.
 Your nipples will be repositioned to sit higher and more naturally on the breast.
 If your breasts are extremely large, the nipple may need to be removed so it can be moved to its new position safely.